Nature of the Work: Think of the best coach you’ve ever had. What made her great?

 Coaches have the extraordinary opportunity to use their sports knowledge to help their athletes excel at their sport and, perhaps, grow personally in the process.
 As anyone who has been on a team knows, coaches become an important part of an athlete’s life.
 Coaches prepare their athletes both physically and mentally for the rigors of competitive or recreational athletics.
 They instruct athletes on the fundamentals of their sport and provide general athletic training.
 Coaches set up and run practices, at which they set up drills to improve athletes’ skills and conditioning.
 Utilizing their intimate knowledge of a particular sport, they advise athletes on proper form and technique, prepare team strategies and oversee the execution of these strategies.

-As schools expand their sports offerings and youth leagues grow, opportunities for coaches, especially part-time, are expected to increase about as fast as the average for all jobs.
+Job Outlook: As schools expand their sports offerings and youth leagues grow, opportunities for coaches, especially part-time, are expected to increase about as fast as the average for all jobs.
 Those who seek coaching positions possessed of teaching certification will be in the best stead.
 Competition will remain stiff for college and professional-level coaching positions.
-Salary Range:

 Nature of the Work: Athletic training is an allied health profession that pulls from several domains of knowledge and skills.
 An athletic trainer can work in many settings, such as an industrial setting, physical therapy clinic, high school, doctor’s office, performance enhancement center, or college/university.
 Athletic trainers specialize in the prevention, evaluation, treatment and rehabilitation of athletic injuries, as well as first aid and emergency care.
 In addition, athletic trainers often take on roles in performance enhancement, nutrition counseling, and screening for illness and mental health concerns.